 - an evidence based focus on local need and priorities for patients

 - collaboration to improve care and outcomes for patients

 - joint accountability across providers and organisations

 - sustainability through re-alignment of existing resources

-The Lumos program links records to map patient journeys from primary care to other settings and health information sources in NSW, including ambulance, emergency departments, hospitals and mortality.
-The Lumos program operates in all 10 NSW Primary Health Networks and extracts patient records twice a year.
+Lumos program links records to map patient journeys from primary care to other settings and health information sources in NSW, including ambulance, emergency departments, hospitals and mortality.
+The Lumos program operates in all 10 NSW primary health networks and extracts patient records twice a year.
 Data from this program uncovers new insights that can inform improvements to health services and patient outcomes across the state.

 Lumos provides unique information about patients enrolled in integrated care initiatives to better understand the impact on different aspects of the patient journey.
 State-of-the art technology and security measures are embedded throughout the program to minimize any risk to patient privacy.

 NSW Primary Health Network - NSW Health Joint Statement